juanpc2018/Universal-Code-Translator/README.md

 https://github.com/lbryio/lbrycrd/compare/master...juanpc2018:lbrycrd:master </p>

 just 1 change, and becomes impossible to build. </br>
-Boost Deletec 1 function, making the whole code useless. </p>
+Boost 1.80 Deleted 1 function, making the whole code useless. </p>

-its too crazy to manually edit 10000 deprecated functions just to compile on a New OS,</br>
+its too crazy to manually edit 100000 deprecated functions just to compile on a New OS,</br>
 even with copy & paste is too much.</p>

 ------